Janos95/Phasefields/README.md

 ```

 Build files are generated using cmake.
-If you want to build the project using e.g.
+If you want to build the project on a unix
-ninja, you can use the following command:
+like platform you can use the following command

 ```bash
 mkdir build && cd build && cmake .. -DCMAKE_BUILD_TYPE=Release && make -j